gtziafas/HOTS/README.md

 #        - ...
 #    - class_names.txt
 ```
+The -Class folder contains raw pixel-level masks using the unique index of each class (as ordered in class_names.txt) or instance.
+The -PNG folder ommits the background and show coloured version of the pixel-level annotations.
 The *Visualization* folders contain the RGB data with drawn annotations for each task
 | Object Detection | Semantic Segmentation | Instance Segmentation  |
 | :-----: |:-----:| :-----:|
 | <img src="assets/obj_det.gif" width="330"/> | <img src="assets/sem_segm.gif" width="330"/> |<img src="assets/inst_segm.gif" width="330"/> |